mspallanzani-modus/msframework/README.md

 ### The database

-By default, the used Vagrant image creates a database 'my_app' and it creates a table 'user'.
+By default, the used Vagrant image creates a database 'my_app' with a table 'user'.
 The table schema is in the followinng folder:

 ```
 [base_project_folder]/db/db.sql